Canadian Military Pattern truck: Canadian Military Pattern types

 The Ford-built CMP trucks used a 95 bhp, 239 cuin Ford V8 Flathead engine while most of the Chevrolet-built CMP trucks had an 85 bhp, 216 cuin, straight-6 overhead-valve Chevrolet engine.
 An American-made 270 cuin GMC straight-6 engine powered the C60X 3-ton truck.

 Two early Chevrolet trucks – CMP left and 'Modified Conventional Pattern' on right, 1942.

 The Ford and Chevrolet trucks shared a standard cab design, which evolved over the years of production.
 The first (designed at Ford by Sid Swallow), second and third cab designs were called No. 11, 12 and 13, respectively.
 The first two types were similar, the main difference being a two-part radiator grille in the No. 12 cab (its upper part was opened with a bonnet, which was known as the "Alligator cab").
 The final No. 13 cab, an entirely Canadian design made from late 1941 until the end of the war, had the two flat panes of the windscreen angled slightly downward to minimize the glare from the sun and to avoid causing strong reflections that would be observable from aircraft.

 All the CMP cab designs had a short, "cab forward" configuration that gave CMP trucks their distinctive pug-nosed profile.
-This design was required to meet the original British specifications for a compact truck design that would be more efficient to transport by ship.
+This design was required to meet the British specifications for a compact truck design that would be efficient to transport by ship.
 The specifications also demanded right-hand drive.